Halifax, Nova Scotia

-Halifax is the capital and largest municipality of the Canadian province of Nova Scotia, and the largest municipality in Atlantic Canada.
-Halifax is one of Canada's fastest growing municipalities, and as of 2022, it is estimated that the CMA population of Halifax was 480,582, with 348,634 people in its urban area.
-The regional municipality consists of four former municipalities that were amalgamated in 1996: Halifax, Dartmouth, Bedford, and Halifax County.
+Halifax is the capital and most populous municipality of the Canadian province of Nova Scotia, and the most populous municipality in Atlantic Canada.
+As of 2024, it is estimated that the population of the Halifax CMA was 530,167, with 348,634 people in its urban area.
+The Halifax Regional Municipality (HRM) consists of four former municipalities that were amalgamated in 1996: Halifax, Dartmouth, Bedford, and Halifax County.

-Halifax is a major economic centre in Atlantic Canada, with a large concentration of government services and private sector companies.
-Major employers and economic generators include the Department of National Defence, Dalhousie University, Nova Scotia Health Authority, Saint Mary's University, the Halifax Shipyard, various levels of government, and the Port of Halifax.
-Agriculture, fishing, mining, forestry, and natural gas extraction are major resource industries found in the rural areas of the municipality.
+Halifax is an economic centre of Atlantic Canada, home to a concentration of government offices and private companies.
+Major employers include the Department of National Defence, Dalhousie University, Nova Scotia Health Authority, Saint Mary's University, the Halifax Shipyard, various levels of government, and the Port of Halifax.
+Resource industries found in rural areas of the municipality include agriculture, fishing, mining, forestry, and natural gas extraction.

+Etymology

+The Mi'kmaq name for the harbour around which Halifax exists is Kjipuktuk or Chebookt, meaning "Chief Harbour" or "Great Harbour" in the Mi'kmaq language.
+Additionally, the Mi'kmaq referred to the area of the Halifax Peninsula comprising the downtown area and Point Pleasant Park as Amntu'kati, while the hillside where Halifax was established was referred to as Gooowakade, meaning "place of many pines".
+The area was called "Chebucto" until Halifax was established by Governor Edward Cornwallis in 1749, named in honour of George Montagu-Dunk, 2nd Earl of Halifax.

 History

-Halifax is located within Miꞌkmaꞌki, the traditional ancestral lands of the Miꞌkmaq peoples.
-The Mi'kmaq have resided in Nova Scotia, New Brunswick, and Prince Edward Island since prior to European landings in North America in the 1400s and 1500s to set up fisheries.
-At the time of Confederation of Canada, about 1000 Mi’kmaq lived in the Colony of Nova Scotia.

-The Mi'kmaq name for Halifax is Kjipuktuk, pronounced "che-book-took".
-The name means "Great Harbour" in the Mi'kmaq language.

-The first permanent European settlement in the region was on the Halifax Peninsula.
-The establishment of the Town of Halifax, named after the 2nd Earl of Halifax, in 1749 led to the colonial capital being transferred from Annapolis Royal.
+Before the mid-1700s, when a European (British) settlement was established at Halifax, the Colony of Nova Scotia had been administered from Annapolis Royal, near the Western opening of the Bay of Fundy.
+However, in 1749, King George II ordered Edward Cornwallis to establish Halifax as a new capital.
+Equipped with 13 transports and a sloop of war, Cornwallis founded the Town of Halifax on what is now known as the Halifax Peninsula, on June 21, 1749.

 The establishment of Halifax marked the beginning of Father Le Loutre's War.
-The war began when Edward Cornwallis arrived to establish Halifax with 13 transports and a sloop of war on June 21, 1749.
-By unilaterally establishing Halifax, the British were violating earlier treaties with the Mi'kmaq (1726), which were signed after Father Rale's War.
+By unilaterally establishing Halifax, the British were violating treaties with the Mi'kmaq (1726) that were signed after Father Rale's War.
 Cornwallis brought along 1,176 settlers and their families.
-To guard against Mi'kmaq, Acadian and French attacks on the new Protestant settlements, British fortifications were erected in Halifax (Citadel Hill) (1749), Bedford (Fort Sackville) (1749), Dartmouth (1750), and Lawrencetown (1754), all areas within the modern-day Regional Municipality.
-St. Margaret's Bay was first settled by French-speaking Foreign Protestants at French Village, Nova Scotia who migrated from Lunenburg, Nova Scotia during the American Revolution.
+To protect the new Protestant settlements from Mi'kmaq, Acadian, and French attacks, British fortifications were erected in Halifax (Citadel Hill, 1749), Bedford (Fort Sackville, 1749), Dartmouth (1750), and Lawrencetown (1754), all areas within the modern-day Municipality.

+The community of St. Margaret's Bay, also in the Municipality, was first settled by French-speaking Foreign Protestants at French Village, Nova Scotia, who migrated from Lunenburg, Nova Scotia, during the American Revolution.

+In the 18th and 19th centuries, Halifax grew to become a centre of government (particularly military), trade, and shipbuilding.
+The completion of the Intercolonial Railway in 1876 helped make Halifax a major gateway for Atlantic trade—particularly in winter, when ice made ports on the St. Lawrence River inaccessible.